Sisauli

 Sisauli is a town and a Nagar Panchayat in Muzaffarnagar district in the Indian state of Uttar Pradesh.
 It is situated on Muzaffarnagar-Shamli border.

+History

+Sisauli was the headquarters of Hindu Jat (Baliyan clan) principality during Mughal and British period which had its sway over Muzaffarnagar and Shamli districts of Uttar Pradesh.

 Geography

 Sisauli is located at 29.42°N 77.47°E. It has an average elevation of 238 metres (780 feet).